WHAT IS THE RSA ALGORITHM?

 Here is a strange one.
 1 =1/4 mod 5.

 This equation is not integer division.
 It means if we divide 5/4, the remainder is 1.
 Mods are always integers.
 So one-fourth of 5 is 1.
 You drop anything after the division.
 This is important because RSA uses a fraction in its algorithm.
-If this isn't clear now, when I give an actual numerical example below, it should be.
+If this isn't clear now, when I give an actual numerical example, it will be.

 The RSA Algorithm